-St. Lucy School;

-Our Lady of Confidence School; and

-St. Katherine School.
+St. Lucy School; Our Lady of Confidence School; and St. Katherine School.

-In addition, auxiliary organizations' accounts of the individual Schools of Special Education which account for certain fundraising activities, donations, student activities and special projects are not included in these financial statements.
+In addition, auxiliary organizations' accounts of the individual Schools of Special Education which account for certain fundraising activities, donations, student activities, and special projects are not included in these financial statements.

 SPED is considered to be a component of the Archdiocese of Philadelphia and not a separate legal entity.

-Effective September 1, 2012, the Archdiocese of Philadelphia entered into an agreement with Faith in the Future Foundation ("FIF").
-The agreement was for a period of five school years and renews automatically for successive three-year periods unless prior written notification is provided 90 days before the scheduled expiration date.
-This agreement was extended through 2022 in February 2016 and was terminated by agreement of the parties on June 30, 2022.
+From September 1, 2012 through June 30, 2022, the Archdiocese of Philadelphia entered into an agreement with Faith in the Future Foundation ("FIF").
 Pursuant to the aforementioned agreement, FIF assumed strategic and operational management of the Catholic secondary schools and the Schools of Special Education and provided certain financial assistance to the schools.
-OCE has primary responsibility for, and FIF has oversight and approval responsibility over, school operations.
 The five senior management positions of OCE reported directly to FIF's Chief Executive Officer.
-All facilities continue to be owned by the Archdiocese of Philadelphia.
+All facilities continued to be owned by the Archdiocese of Philadelphia.